PatzEdi/Stockstir/README.md

 ## Important Note:

+*I am getting to learn git more, so verified commits are now being tested*

 **Automatic provider integrity/validity checks have now been implemented on my side through crontab!
 Checks run 5 times a day, and a notification is sent to my phone and desktop to notify me of the status.
 This way, if any provider fails, I will be notified much sooner than before**

 Stockstir V2.1.0 is out!
 Refer to the changelog linked below where it says CHANGELOG INFO to view the latest changes, and view the documentation for the newly reworked codebase.